 The Friends of the Semel Institute Scholar Program

 Friends of Semel Research Scholar Grants are awarded yearly to outstanding post-doctoral fellows doing ground-breaking research to better understand the mind and brain, in sickness and in health.
 These early-career scientists are at the forefront of new developments that will lead to innovative treatments for complex mental, developmental, and neurological disorders.
 Proposals are rigorously reviewed by a panel of senior Semel Institute faculty members using NIH criteria and the most relevant and promising are chosen.
-To date, The Friends has awarded 31 Scholarships in areas such as Eating Disorders, ADHD, OCD, Addiction, Adolescent Anxiety, Concussions/Traumatic Brain Injures, and Depression in Alzheimer's care-givers, the Jail to Homeless Pipeline, Maternal Perinatal Depression, Schizophrenia.
+To date, The Friends has awarded 31 Scholarships in areas such as Eating Disorders, ADHD, OCD, Addiction, Adolescent Anxiety, Concussions/Traumatic Brain Injuries, and Depression in Alzheimer's care-givers, the Jail to Homeless Pipeline, Maternal Perinatal Depression, Schizophrenia.